theshem/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/generation.md

 ```

 {% capture __alert_content -%}
 All of the example configurations above inline your original, un-transformed source files into the generated source map file.
-Sentry requires both source map(s) **and** your original source files in order to perform reverse transformations.
+Sentry requires both source map(s) **and** your original source files to perform reverse transformations.
 If you choose NOT to inline your source files, you must make those source files available to Sentry in _addition_ to your source maps (see below).
 {%- endcapture -%}
 {%- include components/alert.html
   title="Inline Sources"
   content=__alert_content
+  level="info"
 %}

 ### TypeScript